IzabellaLopes/kidlit-swap/TESTING.md

 ## Browser Testing

 - The KidLit Swap website was tested on Google Chrome, Firefox, and Safari browsers, with no issues noted.

+## Device Testing

+- The KidLit Swap website was tested on a variety of devices, including Desktop, Laptop, iPhone 8, iPhone XR, and iPad, to ensure responsiveness across different screen sizes in both portrait and landscape modes.
+The website performed as intended, and the responsive design was checked using Chrome developer tools on multiple devices, maintaining structural integrity for various sizes.